Click the logo above to reach

 we could leave the ship and go to town and do some shopping.
 I went with some

-under my name in the passenger list is not related to me.
-And I never met him
+Mr. Mast under my name in the passenger list is not related to me.
+And I never

-10 cents whilst at sea compared to the (well then) high price of 35 cents a
+only 10 cents whilst at sea compared to the (well then) high price of 35 cents

-immigrant was fully paid for by my sponsor, which was the “World
+as an immigrant was fully paid for by my sponsor, which was

 I married an American girl, and we now have four wonderful children and eight